 I’ve built myself the USCM (United States Colonial Marine) M3 Pattern Personal Armor from the Aliens movie.
 A common problem is that the Colonial Marine pepakura design templates are often necro links.

 So here are the files I’ve managed to track down.
+If the download does not work in Google Chrome, right click and select “Save link as…”.
 The ZIP file contains files both for the pepakura (eg those wanting to go down the papercraft/fibreglass route) and those who like to use foam.
 There’s also a facehugger, M41A Pulse Rifle and 2 helmet designs.
 Sadly they don’t contain the helmet camera.